 This publication is intended for a beginning lavender grower with some horticultural experience.
-The publication discusses geographic and climatic considerations for lavender, soil preparation and cultivation techniques, lavender propagation materials, and field production.
-The publication also addresses lavender essential oils, evaluation of the bulk distillation industry, direct marketing of a variety of lavender products, and the potential for lavender agri-tourism.
-This publication also surveys clusters of lavender farms in Texas, California, and Washington, the lavender entertainment industry, and on-farm lavender product sales.
-Newly expanded lists of U.S. lavender farms and Web sites are also offered, as well as a list of other resources.
+The publication discusses geographic and climatic considerations for lavender, soil-preparation and cultivation techniques, lavender propagation, and field production.
+The publication also addresses marketing options for lavender, including essential oils, essential-oil distillation, direct marketing of a variety of lavender products, and information and resources about lavender agritourism and value-added lavender products.
+It also includes a list of additional resources about lavender production.

-Like most herbs, lavender has few if any insect pests.
-Few fungal diseases attack lavender, but since there are no known remedies for them, chemical applications are not an issue.
+Like most herbs, lavender has very few insect pests.
+A few fungal diseases attack lavender, but because there are no known remedies for them, chemical applications are rarely used on the plant.
 Lavender ranks high as a sustainable crop because it does not rely on pesticides and fertilizers.
-It does not require fertilizing, although in rare circumstances irrigation may be called for.
-The biggest issue is finding a viable marketing method.
+It does not require much fertilization, although in hot climates irrigation may be necessary.
+The biggest challenge for lavender farms is finding viable marketing channels for the product.

 Purchase healthy propagation materials (plants or plugs) from a reputable dealer.
 Make sure the lavender variety is appropriate for your climate zone.

 Raised, sandy beds allow the drainage necessary to avoid root rot.
 Gravel can be added as well.
 Remember that lavender tolerates too little watering better than too much.

 Mulching and landscape fabric can help with weed control.
 However, if the mulch is too heavily applied, it can increase susceptibility to root rot.
 A medium application of mulch around the base of the plants in the fall or spring months will help with weed control.